-Aaron returned the figurine to where he'd found it.
+Aaron returned the figurine to the table.

 “It’s very beautiful workmanship, sir, but I don’t need protecting.”
 It was a lie, especially given his current circumstances, but it seemed the best way to express his disinterest in buying the trinket.

 The Blackwood Forest was a place of fairy tales.
-Aaron didn't think it really existed.
+Aaron didn’t think it existed.
 He told the merchant as much.

 “What about that one?”
 Aaron gestured at the hunched figurine the man was still holding.